aws/aws-cdk-rfcs/text/0605-eks-rewrite.md

   handlerRole,
 });
 ```

 After

 ```
 const kubectlProvider = eks.KubectlProvider.fromKubectlProviderArn(this, 'KubectlProvider', {
   functionArn: // Required.
 ARN of the original kubectl function });
 ```

 Following parameters are removed:

-* kubectlRoleArn
+- kubectlRoleArn
-* handlerRole
+- handlerRole

- `fromKubectlProviderAttributes()` is renamed to `fromKubectlProviderFunctionArn()`.
+`fromKubectlProviderAttributes()` is renamed to
+`fromKubectlProviderFunctionArn()`.

-Reason: when the KubectlProvider was created in another stack, the lambda execution role already has permissions to access the cluster.
+Reason: when the KubectlProvider was created in another stack, the lambda
+execution role already has permissions to access the cluster.

-Besides that, KubectlProvider specific properties are moved into KubectlProviderOptions to better organize properties.
+Besides that, optional KubectlProvider specific properties are moved into
+KubectlProviderOptions to better organize properties.

+KubectlProviderOptions Definition

 ```
 export interface KubectlProviderOptions {
   readonly role?: iam.IRole;